-22. The electric current in an X-ray tube (from the target to the filament) operating at 40kVis 10mA.
-Assume that on an average, 1% of the total kinetic energy of the electrons hitting the target are converted into X-rays and (b) how much heat is produced in the target every second?
+22. The electric current in an X-ray tube (from the target to the filament) operating at 40kV is 10mA.
+Assume that on an average, 1% of the total kinetic energy of the electrons hitting the target are converted into X-rays(a) What is the total power emitted as X-rays and (b) how much heat is produced in the target every second?